AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

    end Operator_Pack;

    with Pack, Operator_Pack;
-   use Pack;                   --  FLAG use Operator_Pack;          --  FLAG only if Exempt_Operator_Packages is not set
+   use Pack;                   --  FLAG if "Pack" is not in Allowed use Operator_Pack;          --  FLAG only if "All_Operator_Packages" is in Allowed